GHASS19/Cowboy_Cigarettes_Time_Series_Case_Study/README.md

 ## 2. Cleaning, transforming and visualizing

-- Dropping the unwanted unnamed column
+### - Dropping the unwanted unnamed column

-- Nomenclature.
+### - Nomenclature.
 Change column year to month

+### - Type conversions

-- Type conversions.
-Change the month column object to a datetime
+A. Change the month column object to a datetime.

-- Making a predictor variable y.
-Our dependant variable will be cigarette sales column since we want to predict the manufacturer's sales
+### - Making a predictor variable y

+A. Our dependant variable will be cigarette sales column since we want to predict the manufacturer's sales.

-- Getting summary statistics for y
+### - Getting summary statistics for y

-- Plotting y
+### - Plotting y:

 ![image](https://user-images.githubusercontent.com/86930309/229005100-4dd019cf-694d-4aa5-8b1c-51debb8c1d03.png)